 The Court of Appeals is located in the Supreme Court Building and the attached Rose & Lafoon Building in Richmond, with additional hearing locations around the state.
 The court is composed of seventeen judges, each elected to an eight-year term by a majority of members of the General Assembly.
 A chief judge is appointed by a majority vote of the judges and serves a term of four years.

-The Court of Appeals sits in panels that consist of at least three judges each.
-The chief judge assigns members of the court to panels and determines the geographic location in which the panels will hear cases, normally Alexandria, Chesapeake, Richmond, and Salem.
-Panels hear and determine petitions independent of one another.
+The Court of Appeals sits in panels that consist of at least three judges, which rotate on a random basis.
+Panels hear cases independent of one another.
 Under special circumstances the court may also sit en banc (as a whole), and these decisions overrule any previous decisions rendered by a panel or by the full court.
 The clerk of the Court of Appeals receives, processes, and maintains the records of appeals and subsequent documents filed with the court.